Johnny2136/johnny2136.github.io/_posts/2018-8-2-100DaysOfCode - Day9.md

 **Today 's Progress**: I continued working the challenges in [Introduction to Basic Algorithm Scripting](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-algorithm-scripting) I coded for 1.5 hours.

-**Thoughts**: Due to dentist appointment no commute today Yay!!!! :smile: I did my homework for the OpenShift class I'm in this week and read over what they went over today.
+**Thoughts**: Due to dentist appointment no commute today Yay!!!! :smile: I did my homework for the OpenShift class that I'm in this week and read over what they went over in class today.
 The Challenges continue to be difficult but I'm hanging in there with this 100-day coding challenge.
 JavaScript is a bit different from plain Java like the `findElement` of an array in Java it's `return Arrays.asList(arr).contains(targetValue);` and in Java script its `var found = array1.find(function(element)` Took me a while to get the one below.

 ```javascript
 //Finders Keepers